 Though there’s no conclusive evidence that musicians are necessarily better at picking up new languages, it’s not uncommon to find famous musicians who are handy with a second, third, fourth or even fifth language.

-Here are 10 well-known multilingual singers, artists or bands who have made it a point to perform in multiple languages (and more successfully than Justin Bieber).
+Here are 10 well-known multilingual singers, artists or bands who have made it a point to perform in multiple languages.
 And when you’re done, be sure to take our poll at the bottom of this page to let us know who you think deserves the most credit for their multilingual ways.

 Among the world’s multilingual singers, this Colombian chanteuse has a truly global disposition (and the ability to communicate pretty fluently in Spanish, Portuguese, English, French and Italian).
 In 2011, she briefly considered recording an entire album in Arabic to pay homage to her Lebanese roots, though she admitted to not knowing the language very well.

 She’s also seeing to it that her son, Milan, grows up similarly well-rounded.
 She exposes him to Spanish, Catalan, English, French, German, Russian and Chinese.

-In the video above, you can hear a compilation of her performing in 8 different languages.
+In the video above, you can hear a compilation of her performing in eight different languages.

 The former Fugees mainstay has made his Haitian roots (and his experience as an immigrant) a cornerstone of his narrative.